• Travel over 50 – We are old not dead!

 Tavuk Pilav

-In Istanbul, favourite street food is chicken and rice.
+In Istanbul, my favourite street food is chicken and rice.
 Served and eaten for lunch by almost everyone this chicken and rice dish is brought to you by a huge number of vendors who serve it from glass-covered carts all over the city.

 Tavuk Pilav